Mock test. 1 hour and 45 minutes. 100 marks available.

 CorrectIncorrect -

 Hydrocarbons with the longest carbon chains have the highest boiling points.
-Where are the fractions with the smallest carbon chains removed in a fractionating column?
+Where are the fractions with the longest carbon chains removed in a fractionating column?

 CorrectIncorrect -